Frequently Asked Questions

 Are counseling sessions confidential?
 Can parents know what is discussed in session?

-In accordance with legal and ethical standards for psychologists and counselors, all counseling sessions with students over 18 years of age are confidential.
-Counselors cannot disclose whether a student is in counseling without the student’s written consent.
-For more information on confidentiality, please see the first page of our "Counseling Pre-intake Packet" (found on our Forms page).
+Yes.
+In accordance with legal and ethical standards for psychologists and counselors, all counseling sessions with students over 18 years of age are confidential with a few exceptions.
+Without written consent, counselors cannot disclose whether a student is in counseling.

-In certain instances, with the student’s permission, it may be clinically appropriate for a counselor to speak to a student’s former or future provider(s), a staff member, or another person specified by the student, regarding treatment.
-In these instances, students can sign a "Release of Information Form" (located on our Forms page).
+There may be times when it is clinically appropriate for a counselor to speak to a student’s former or future provider(s), a staff member, or another person specified by the student, regarding treatment.

 Do I need a specific insurance for counseling appointments at Goucher?